Lemarino95/Push_Swap/README.md

 • The goal is to sort the stack in ascending order with the lowest possible number of operations.

-Maximum amount of moves allowed with 5 numbers: 12,
+🧠Maximum amount of moves allowed with 5 numbers: 12, ⚡My average: 9;
-My average: 9;

-Maximum amount of moves allowed with 100 numbers for max score : 700, My average: 575;
+🧠Maximum amount of moves allowed with 100 numbers for max score : 700, ⚡My average: 575;

-Maximum amount of moves allowed with \e[91m500 numbers for max score : 5500, My average: 4650;
+🧠Maximum amount of moves allowed with \e[91m500 numbers for max score : 5500, ⚡My average: 4650;

 •MOVES ALLOWED:
 sa (swap a): Swap the first 2 elements at the top of stack a.